Hero Vired Logo

 To mitigate this risk, a thumb rule is to overestimate the time needed to complete a task and create buffers to ensure that if one part of the project gets delayed, the overall project timelines are not hampered.

-During this step, project managers, team leaders, and business leaders brainstorm on how they will mitigate the risk and accurately analyze each risk.
+During this risk management process, project managers, team leaders, and business leaders brainstorm on how they will mitigate the risk and accurately analyze each risk.

 By putting the risk under the microscope, you can uncover the common issues, see the greater risks that may unravel as a result of an identified risk, and create a project plan that is detailed and ready to take on these challenges.